 this and that

 Now is the fun part!
 Take the phrases from the previous step and substitute Smith for each rhyming word.
 So you’ll get:

 Here’s something else that’s fun to do: see that last example? #SmithAndThat?
 You can go another step here and rhyme the “that” part with another name, too. #SmithAndKat. #SmithAndNat.
 Print out another worksheet and keep going!

 I put together a list of dozens of possible ideas, but the great thing about this is that they will work for more than Smith.
 Think about names that rhyme with those other words, like Schmidt or Cliff or Tripp or Wyss.
 You could use many of these same phrases to create hashtags for those names, too.

 Want to have my list as a starting point?
-You can download it by clicking here:
+You can download it (and all of our other hashtag workbooks, too!) by joining us below.
+Our library makes it even easier to create your own wedding hashtag!